swfiua/gotu/docs/jodrell.rst

 universe, but also provide explanations for some mysteries such as how we got so many heavy elements in such short a time?

-Fred
-====

-Back in Fred's time, observations of quasars, by radio telescopes were interpretted as extremely powerful, very distant objects, from an early stage of the universe.
+Back in Fred Hoyle's time, observations of quasars, by radio telescopes were interpretted as extremely powerful, very distant objects, from an early stage of the universe.
 Then there was the Cosmic Microwave Background.

-Vera Rubin's discovery that galactic rotation curves are not consistent with General Relativity gave rise to dark matter.